-This section further elaborates on the meaning of "residential development" as (1)(b) defined in paragraph (a) to mean the construction of dwelling units.
+This section further elaborates on the meaning of "residential (1)(b) development" as defined in paragraph (a) to mean the construction of dwelling units.
 It provides that the phrase "relevant residential development" can be used to refer to either the development of part of the site that was acquired or to the development of the entire site.
-This meaning is used for the purposes of being able to distinguish situations where a partial or a full refund can be claimed; for example, a partial refund in the case of the separate phases in a phased development or a full refund in the case of the single-phase development of the entire site or a one-off house or where an accountable person defers making any claims until the entire development is completed.
+This meaning is used for the purposes of being able to distinguish situations where a partial or a full repayment can be claimed; for example, a partial repayment in the case of the single-phase development of the entire site or a one-off house, or where an accountable person defers making any claims until the entire development is completed.

-This subsection provides that a relevant residential unit will be regarded as completed (1)(c) for the purposes of the section if a completion certification has been issued in respect of the development.
+This subsection provides that a relevant residential unit will be regarded (1)(c) as completed for the purposes of the section if a completion certification has been issued in respect of the development.

-This subsection specifies the relevant stamp duty document or instrument for the purposes of this section.
-This is the deed of conveyance or transfer of property that was stamped for stamp duty purposes on or after 11 October 2017 (Budget day) in relation to property that was not residential property.
+This subsection specifies the relevant Stamp Duty document or instrument (2) for the purposes of this section.
+This is the deed of conveyance or transfer of property that was stamped for Stamp Duty purposes on or after 11 October 2017 (Budget day) in relation to property that was not residential property.
 It specifies that the instrument must have been chargeable at the rate of 6% that came into effect on 11 October 2017 until 9 October 2019 or at the higher rate of 7.5% that came into effect on 9 October 2019 (Budget day) and that the type of property conveyed or transferred must have been land.

-This subsection specifies the conditions that must be satisfied for a refund to be claimed and, following the refund, for an accountable person to continue to be entitled to retain the refunded amount.
+This subsection specifies the conditions that must be satisfied for a (3) repayment to be claimed and, following the repayment, for an accountable person to continue to be entitled to retain the repaid amount.

-This paragraph provides for a refund of stamp duty paid, subject to the requirements of this section, where a commencement notice has been acknowledged by a building control authority and construction of the housing covered by the particular commencement notice commences within the period of 30 months after the date on which the deed of conveyance or transfer of the land was executed.
+This paragraph provides for a repayment of Stamp Duty paid, subject to (3)(a) the requirements of this section, where a commencement notice has been acknowledged by a building control authority and construction of the housing covered by the particular commencement notice commences within the period of 30 months after the date on which the deed of conveyance or transfer of the land was executed.